-- General Recommendation: Generally vote against management proposals to eliminate cumulate voting, and for shareholder proposals to restore or provide for cumulative voting, unless: - > The company has proxy access6, thereby allowing shareholders to nominate directors to the company's ballot; and
+- General Recommendation: Generally vote against management proposals to eliminate cumulate voting, and for shareholder proposals to restore or provide for cumulative voting, unless: - > The company has proxy access, thereby allowing shareholders to nominate directors to the company's ballot; and - > The company has adopted a majority vote standard, with a carve-out for plurality voting in situations where there are more nominees than seats, and a director resignation policy to address failed elections.

-6 A proxy access right that meets the recommended guidelines.
+&lt;sup>7 A proxy access right that meets the recommended guidelines.